main03/main03/README.md

 ## 💡 About Me

 I'm a **Full Stack AI Engineer** passionate about building products that solve real problems at scale.
-With **4+ years** of experience shipping SaaS products for clients across **Europe, the Gulf, and the US**, I've contributed to real-time analytics platforms processing **83.8M weekly events** and built AI pipelines that cut video production time from **8 hours to 90 minutes**.
+With **4+ years** of experience, I've contributed to real-time analytics platforms processing **83.8M weekly events** and built AI pipelines that cut video production time from **8 hours to 90 minutes**.

 I work across the **Full Stack**: designing and optimizing backend systems, crafting clean frontend experiences, and integrating AI workflows into production-ready products.
 I believe in writing **maintainable code**, solving the **right problems**, and understanding the *"why"* behind every decision.